This post is also available in: English Français (French)

 The Gothic design also offers improved structural strength, which is particularly important in regions with heavy snowfall or strong winds.
 The pointed roof and reinforced frame can better withstand these environmental stresses, reducing the risk of damage to the structure and the crops within.
 Furthermore, the Gothic tunnel’s design enhances ventilation and air circulation.

-The increased height and the presence of vents or roll-up sides allow for more efficient passive ventilation, which is crucial for maintaining optimal temperature and humidity levels.
-This improved air movement can help prevent the buildup of pests and diseases, which can be a common challenge in open-field cultivation.
+The increased height and the presence of vents and open sides allow for more efficient passive ventilation, which is crucial for maintaining optimal temperature and humidity levels.
+This improved air movement can help prevent the buildup of pests and diseases (like the fungus), which can be a common challenge in open-field cultivation.

 Protection and better light penetration